ericaponzi/aJIVE_NOWAC_code/README.md

 miRNA all included
 needs filtering.R

--aJIVE.R: runs ajive on the filtered data. ranks chosen by profile likelihood needs ajive.dataprep.R, show.var.explained.ajive and aJIVE package screeplots also plotted (needs Screeplots.R)
+- aJIVE.R: runs ajive on the filtered data. ranks chosen by profile likelihood needs ajive.dataprep.R, show.var.explained.ajive and aJIVE package screeplots also plotted (needs Screeplots.R)

--iPCA.R: runs iPCA on a smaller subset of data
+- iPCA.R: runs iPCA on a smaller subset of data
 (same as data.filtering but 500 mRNA to start with) runs aJIVE on the same subset needs function_iPCA